Frank Werner Maiwald

 Assessment: SUSPICIOUS

 A senior JPL technical group supervisor managing cutting-edge dual-use remote sensing instruments died suddenly at 61 with no cause of death disclosed.
 No institutional acknowledgment exists from JPL, NASA, or Caltech.
 The same silence that met the deaths and disappearances of Monica Reza, Carl Grillmair, and the Wright-Patterson personnel met Maiwald nearly a year earlier.
 According to The Sentinel Network, colleague entries in the public memorial guest book make clear the death was sudden — the language of shock, not a long illness.
 JPL is where Monica Reza was working when she vanished eleven months later.
+And one year before Maiwald's death, JPL research scientist Michael David Hicks — also a longtime colleague — died at 59 with no cause of death disclosed and no autopsy record found, making Maiwald the second JPL scientist lost in two years.

 Circumstances of Death